Maslow Software

 Reposition your project

-• Move the mouse over where you want your project to be placed on the board.
+• Move the mouse over where you want you project to be placed on the board.

-• Click and hold the left button down till a menu appears.
+• Click and hold left button down till a menu appears.

 Start cutting